 What Does a Network System Administrator Do?

-While the Networking Systems Administrator’s job is to oversee the network—the entire group of computers, he or she will also need to mange the computer system that includes software and hardware installation, upkeep, data recovery, back-up, and of course set-up and training for the user.
-The Networking Systems Administrator must be able to operate with the bigger picture in mind as well as components that make it all up.
+While the Networking Systems Administrator’s job is to oversee the network—the entire group of computers, he or she will also need to manage the computer system that includes software and hardware installation, upkeep, data recovery, back-up, and of course set-up and training for the user.
+The systems administration management must be able to operate with the bigger picture in mind as well as components that make it all up.
 Including every administrator involved.
 That is why FNU’s core requirements under this associate’s program include the following courses:

 - JAVA and Web Programming

 Students will also be required to learn the MOS of Microsoft Suite that includes Word, Excel, and PowerPoint as programs common for systems administration management.

 What Else Can You Expect to Learn?